sbeierle/mistral-downproj-rlhf-patch/README.md

 ---

+## 🚀 Try it Yourself

+Coming soon: curated versions of the scripts with limited snippets (no full reproduction to prevent misuse).

+---

 ## 📦 License

 Strictly educational.
 No reproduction or deployment without written permission.
 © Stefan Beierle | RedTeaming Division | 2025